-It’s natural to have quite a few accounting questions when starting a business, but accounting can be a daunting subject (and sometimes more than a little dry).
-To help get you started, we’ve answered a few of the most basic questions that are likely to come up as you start and grow your small business.
+It’s natural to have accounting questions when starting and running a business, but accounting can be a daunting subject (and sometimes more than a little dry).
+To help get you comfortable, we’ve answered a few of the most basic questions that are likely to come up as you start and grow your small business.

 Basic Accounting for Small Business